-Trees and flowers begin to blossom, and temperatures are on the rise.
-Rain is not uncommon in this time of the year, and one of the wettest months is May (with twelve days of rain on average).
-If don’t like rain and want to play it safe, you’re better off visiting Lake Como during the summer.
+Trees and flowers begin to blossom, and temperatures begin to rise.
+Rain is not uncommon in this time of the year, and one of the wettest months is May (with twelve days of rain on average – April is a little better, averaging 10 days).

 The pleasant weather conditions and a lower number of tourists (compared to the summer months) are reasons why many prefer visiting Lake Como in spring.
-Just don’t forget your umbrella!
+Just… don’t forget your umbrella!

 The waters of Lake Como exceed 20°C in July, August, and September, making those months the prime time for swimming.
 Summer showers are not uncommon, so you should be prepared for the chance of getting wet.

 Leaves start changing color to red, yellow, or brown, and you can see the first peaks of the highest mountains capped with snow.

 Lake Como winter temperatures drop dramatically, and so do the daylight hours.
-January is the coldest month, with an average low temperature of 1°C (33°F) and maximum of only 6°C (42°F), but it is not uncommon to drop below zero during the coldest nights.
+January is the coldest month, with an average low temperature of 3°C (37°F) and maximum of only 8°C (46°F), but it is not uncommon to drop below zero during the coldest nights.